ali-kanbar/Food-Vision-101/README.md

 - **Flask**: Python-based web framework
 - **TensorFlow**: Deep learning framework for the image classification model
 - **HTML/CSS**: Front-end design
+- **Jinja2**: A templating engine for Python used with Flask to render dynamic web pages.

 ## Contributing